LailaSantos/lailasantos/README.md

 ## Hii, I'm Laila ✨

 - 🔭 I currently work at Accenture as FrontEnd Development
-- 🌱 1x AWS certificate -> Cloud Practitioner
+- 🌱 1x AWS Certified
 - ⚡ In love with Front-end 💜

 ## 🚀 &nbsp;Technologies